-California Agriculture publishes peer-reviewed research on California’s agricultural, natural and human resources.
+California Agriculture is an open access journal publishing peer-reviewed research on California’s agricultural, natural and human resources.

 We welcome submissions for peer-reviewed research and review articles (see “Article types” below).